news & events

 First published at www.ibcce.org on October 10, 2016

-At NAB Show 2017, Edgeware is showcasing its TV CDN system, enabling content owners to control the delivery of their viewing experience by building their own CDNs.
+At IBC 2017, Edgeware is showcasing the latest updates to its TV CDN solution, enabling content owners to control the delivery of their viewing experience by building their own CDNs.
 An Edgeware TV CDN delivers a rich set of TV services, at huge scale and at lower cost than a public CDN service – and delivers TV without delays, buffering or glitches.
-Edgeware will be sharing a new business model that calculates when it is best to build your own TV CDN as well as announcing significant new functionality for its customers.

 Do you want to know more?
 Fill out the form below and we will get in touch with you.